webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 ### Real World Limitations
 These constraints are all caused by the limitations of the real world.
 They are all characteristics of your network that you will need to overcome.

-#### Bandwidth
-Bandwidth is the maximum rate of data that can be transferred across a given path.
-It is important to remember this isn't a static number either.
-The bandwidth will change along the route as more (or less) people use it.

-When you attempt to send more data then available bandwidth you will experience network congestion.

-#### Transmission Time
-Transmission Time is how long it takes for a packet to arrive.
-Like Bandwidth this isn't constant.
-The Transmission Time can fluctuate at anytime.

-#### Jitter
-Jitter is the fact that `Transmission Time` may vary.
-Some times you will see packets arrive in bursts.
-Any piece of hardware along the network path can introduce issues.

-#### Packet Loss
-Packet Loss is when messages are lost in transmission.
-The loss could be steady, or it could come in spikes.
-This is also a common issue, especially on wireless networks!

-#### Maximum transmission unit
-Maximum Transmission Unit is the limit on how large a single packet can be.
-Networks don't allow you to send one giant message.
-At the protocol level, you need to split your data into multiple small packets.

-The MTU will also differ depending on what network path you take.
-You can use a protocol like [Path MTU Discovery](https://tools.ietf.org/html/rfc1191) to figure out the largest packet size you can send.

 ## Media 101
 ### Codec
 ### Frame Types